maplight/votersedge-voting-info/en/ca/counties/alameda_county/how-to-vote/how-do-i-vote-by-mail.md

 ---
-Title: How Do I Vote at the Polling Place in Person?
+title: "How Do I Vote at the Polling Place in Person?"
-Component: ContentPage
-Published: Published
+published: true
-Weight: 3
+weight: 3
-Section: how-to-vote
+section: how-to-vote
-Priority: Minor
+priority: Minor
-Level: Alameda-County
 ---
 How do I vote at the polling place in person in Alameda County?
 Polling places are open from 7 AM to 8 PM on Tuesday, November 4